Agreed Value Car Insurance vs Stated Value Insurance

 Safeco | Yes | Yes | None |

 The cost of agreed value insurance is usually higher than the cost of a standard policy.
-Rates vary based on a wide range of factors, from the value of your vehicle to where it's usually parked.
-However, cost also changes significantly between insurers — for example, we found that quotes for a 1969 Dodge Charger, a more common classic car, appraised at $73,000 with a 6,000-mile annual limit ranged from $492 to $1,425.
-Given this, we recommend you compare quotes from multiple companies before purchasing coverage.
+Rates are based on a wide range of factors, from the value of your vehicle to where it's usually parked.
+The cost also varies significantly between insurers.
+For example, quotes for a 1969 Dodge Charger — a more common classic car — with an appraised value of $73,000 and a 6,000-mile annual limit ranged from $492 to $1,425.

 Agreed value insurance for jewelry, antiques and commercial property

-In addition to high-value cars, agreed value policies can be used for a variety of other valuables, including jewelry, rare musical instruments, antiques and even buildings.
-For buildings, an agreed value policy can be a way to avoid using coinsurance, which forces policyholders to share a portion of the risk if they insure less than the full value of a building.
-Agreed value policies lock in the building's total value, making coinsurance unneeded.
+For commercial buildings, an agreed value policy can be a way to avoid coinsurance, which forces policyholders to share a portion of the risk if they insure less than the full value of a building.
+Agreed value policies lock in the building's total value, making coinsurance unnecessary.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.